bitrise-io/devcenter/_articles/jp/team-management/organizations/setting-up-pingone-saml-sso-for-bitrise.md

 * A PingOne administrator who is logged into [PingOne](https://admin.pingone.com/web-portal/login).
 * A Bitrise Organization owner who is logged into his/her Bitrise Organization.
-* The Bitrise Organization must have an [Org Elite subscription](https://www.bitrise.io/pricing/teams).
+* The Bitrise Organization must have a [Velocity subscription](https://www.bitrise.io/pricing/teams).

 ## Adding Bitrise to Ping Identity